Irvin McDowell: Early life

 McDowell was born in Columbus, Ohio, son of Abram Irvin McDowell and Eliza Seldon McDowell, and was of English and Scots-Irish descent.
 He was a cousin-in-law of John Buford, and his brother, John Adair McDowell, served as the first colonel of the 6th Iowa Volunteer Infantry Regiment during the Civil War.

 McDowell initially attended the College de Troyes in France before graduating from the United States Military Academy in 1838, where one of his classmates was P. G. T. Beauregard, his future adversary at First Bull Run.
 He was commissioned a second lieutenant and posted to the 1st U.S. Artillery.
 McDowell served as a tactics instructor at West Point before becoming aide-de-camp to General John E. Wool during the Mexican–American War.
 He was brevetted captain at Buena Vista and served in the Adjutant General's department after the war.
 While in that department, he was promoted to major on May 31, 1856.

 Between 1848 and 1861, McDowell generally served as a staff officer to higher-ranking military leaders and developed experience in logistics and supply.
 He developed a close friendship with General Winfield Scott, while serving on his staff.
 He also served under future Confederate general Joseph E. Johnston.
+Salmon P. Chase supported McDowell in 1861, and several authoritative summaries attribute McDowell’s early promotion partly to Chase’s influence.
+At least one modern historian argues that Chase’s role may have been overstated by later writers and hostile newspapers.